CNAME setup is a manual process available to paid CloudFlare plans only at the Business or Enterprise plan level.

 When you reach Step 7 above, after verification of your TXT record is complete, use these formats.

-The edit to the CNAME on your authoritiative DNS editor (not in CloudFlare's DNS settings) is to append .cdn.cloudflare.net.
+The edit to the CNAME on your authoritiative DNS editor (not in CloudFlare's DNS settings) is to append .cdn.cloudflare.net to the entire hostname.
 The format of the CNAME record will be like this:

 The logical flow of a CNAME lookup is show in the diagram below: